joshuar/go-hass-agent/docs/development.md

 [fyne-cross](https://github.com/fyne-io/fyne-cross) to create packages for Debian.

-To build a "local-only" package with Goreleaser:
+To build a “local-only” package with Goreleaser:

 ```shell
 goreleaser release --snapshot --clean